cjchng/moil_sdk/README.md

 # MOIL SDK

-MOIL SDK is collection of functions support c++ developments for fisheye image applications, tested both on ubuntu 18.04 and raspberrypi( Raspbian Buster ), gcc/g++ and OpenCV are required in the development.
+MOIL SDK is collection of functions support c++ developments for fisheye image applications, tested both on ubuntu 18.04 and Raspberry Pi( Raspbian Buster ), gcc/g++ and OpenCV are required in the development.

 ## 1. Development environment